sbt/sbt-native-packager/src/sphinx/formats/linux.rst

   ``linuxPackageMappings``
     A list of files and their desired installation locations for the package, as well as other metainformation.

+  ``fileDescriptorLimit``
+    Maximum number of open file descriptors for the spawned application.
+The default value is 1024.

 Customize
 ---------